okfn-brasil/vitimas-da-intolerancia/README.md

 Hate crimes monitor for political motivated assaults in Brazil.

-Requires a Google account, Python 3.7 with [Pipenv](https://pipenv.readthedocs.io/) and Redis.
+Requires a Google account and Python 3.7 with [Pipenv](https://pipenv.readthedocs.io/).

 ## Settings